ChathuryaKodipaka/UMBC-DATA606-Capstone/docs/proposal.md

 Google Colab: Primary environment for model training and evaluation, leveraging its GPU resources to handle deep learning tasks efficiently.

-Streamlit: Used for deploying the emotion-based music recommendation system, providing an interactive and user-friendly web application for end-users.

-Visual Studio Code (VS Code): Employed for development and deployment, facilitating code editing, debugging, and project management in a streamlined environment.

 GitHub: Utilized for version control and collaborative code management, ensuring organized and accessible project development.

 ### 5. Model Performance Measurement and Comparison